apsalverda/apsalverda/README.md

 A dynamic dashboard, created in Quartio/R/Shiny, to explore your personal eBird data.

 #### [ebird-report-user-data-R](https://github.com/apsalverda/ebird-report-user-data-R)
-A dynamic report, created in Quario, based on your personal eBird data.
+A dynamic report, created in Quarto/R, based on your personal eBird data.

 🪶 Why are all these projects focused on bird data?
 I started birding a couple of years ago and got hooked.
 I created the quiz, dashboard and report below to improve my birding skills and to support my birding activities.
 I hope that they will be useful for other birders.